tianyuchen/Scrapy/README.md

-Launch the program, you should enter the followings in terminal:
+## Launching the program, need to run the spiders:

-1. scrapy crawl joblist
+    $ scrapy crawl joblist

-2. scrapy crawl jobdescription
+    $ scrapy crawl jobdescription